Ora Type System – Working Design Document (v0.1)

 - predictable audit-friendly semantics

-This document serves as the foundation for future RFCs and the formal type system specification.
+Foundation for future RFCs and the formal type system specification.